tfslabs/openal-gnu-windows/README.md

-# GNU Windows Extension
+# OpenAL Extension for GNU Windows

-This template helps a lot in building docs and understanding GNU Windows Extension source code, building and other related documents
+OpenAL Extension for GNU Windows.

+OpenAL Soft is an LGPL-licensed, cross-platform, software implementation of the OpenAL 3D audio API.
+It's forked from the open-sourced Windows version available originally from openal.org's SVN repository (now defunct).

 ## Build this library